Skip to content

 DEAchtsamkeit

-Mindfulness is the trained practice of bringing non-judgmental attention to present-moment experience, typically through meditation.
-Randomised trials show modest but consistent benefits for stress, anxiety, depression, chronic pain, and blood pressure.
-Some studies have linked long-term mindfulness practice to longer leukocyte telomeres and modestly reduced inflammatory markers, though findings are inconsistent and effect sizes are small.
-It remains a low-risk adjunct to standard brain-health and cardiometabolic interventions.
+Mindfulness is a trained practice.
+You bring open, non-judgmental attention to the present moment, usually through meditation.
+Randomized trials show modest but consistent benefits.
+They help with stress, anxiety, depression, chronic pain, and blood pressure.
+Some studies link long-term practice to longer blood-cell telomeres.
+They also link it to slightly lower inflammation markers.
+But those findings are inconsistent, and the effects are small.
+Overall, it is a low-risk add-on to standard brain and heart care.

 Sources